Farkhunda Muhtaj: Club career

 She began playing for Vaughan Azzurri in League1 Ontario in 2015.
 She made six league appearances in 2016, eight league appearances in 2017, and four league appearances in 2018.

 In 2019, she began playing for Durham United FA making 13 league appearances.

 In 2021, she returned to Vaughan Azzurri, making seven league appearances.

 In 2021, following her work helping evacuate the Afghanistan youth girls team, she was invited to train with Portuguese club Benfica and also met with Spanish club Barcelona, as well as speaking to the members of the Barcelona Academy.

 On March 3, 2022, she signed with Fatih Vatan S.K. of the Turkish Women's Football Super League.

 On July 30, 2022, she signed with Dutch club Fortuna Sittard, a new expansion side in the women's Eredivisie.

+In October 2024, she was announced as the first signing for Calgary Wild FC of the Northern Super League, ahead of the inaugural 2025 season.

 International career

-Muhtaj was a member of the Afghanistan women's national football team since 2016, eventually becoming team captain in 2018.
+In May 2016, Muhtaj attended an identification camp with the Afghanistan women's national football team.
+She then subsequently began playing for the team that year, eventually becoming team captain in 2018.
 She scored a goal against India on December 27, 2016, at the 2016 SAFF Women's Championship.
 In the summer of 2021, she spoke with the Afghanistan Football Federation about having the team compete in the FIFA Women's World Cup qualification for the first time, however, the 2021 Taliban offensive in Afghanistan put an end to that.

+At the 2023 Unity Euro Cup, Farkhunda served as an ambassador for the Dutch refugee football team and played for the Dutch team.